YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

   • A Public AMI: AWS provided
   • Your own AMI: you make and maintain them yourself
   • An AWS Marketplace AMI: an AMI someone else made (and potentially sells)
+- AMI are built for a specific region

 # Key Pairs (aka Private Key File)
 - When we launch our instance, we will need to select a key pair